-Secrets of Accident Claims Against GEICO REVEALED!By Stewart J. Guss on June 15th, 2018
+Secrets of Accident Claims Against GEICO REVEALED!By Stewart J. Guss on April 11th, 2019

 Anyone who’s watched TV during the past decade has seen commercials featuring a talking gecko, comedic cavemen, or an announcer advising that you “switch to GEICO—it’s what you do.”
-Using one of the largest corporate advertising budgets in the United States, GEICO—Government Employees Insurance Company—has skyrocketed in size to become the second-largest auto insurance provider in the country, with more than 15 million drivers as policyholders.
+Using one of the largest insurance advertising budgets in the United States, GEICO—Government Employees Insurance Company—has skyrocketed in size to become the second-largest auto insurance provider in the country, with more than 15 million drivers as policyholders.
 If you’re in a crash, there’s a VERY good chance that you’ll be filing a claim with GEICO.

 SECRET #1—NEVER GIVE THEM A RECORDED STATEMENT!

 It is almost standard procedure these days for insurance adjusters to ask that you answer questions or give a statement about the accident while being recorded.
 Know that you DO NOT have to do this and our attorneys STRONGLY ADVISE against it.